How Much Do I Need To Make To Afford a $100K House?

 State-By-State Affordability & Tax Comparison

 Where you buy matters significantly for affordability and tax.
-For instance, in states like West Virginia, Arkansas, and Mississippi, $100,000 can buy a decent home since median home prices are only $240,000-$200,000 respectively.
+In states like West Virginia, Mississippi, and Arkansas, $100,000 can buy a decent home since median home prices remain well below the national average.

-States with lower property taxes and insurance costs make the $100K price point even more affordable.
+States with lower property taxes and insurance costs make the $100K price point even more affordable, effectively reducing the income you need to qualify.

 Additional Costs To Consider